Practicum Program for VET Students

 Competency of RTO Trainers and Assessors

-It is the responsibility of the Academic Dean in conjunction with the Stream co-ordinators to ensure that trainers and assessors are suitably qualified to meet AQF requirements for the courses in which they teach.
+It is the responsibility of the Academic Dean in conjunction with the Executive Deans to ensure that trainers and assessors are suitably qualified to meet AQF requirements for the courses in which they teach.

-All prospective trainers and assessors whether permanent staff or contract, are required to produce a Curriculum Vitae showing current industry experience and vocational competency in the area they will be training/assessing as well as academic transcripts including the Certificate IV Training and Assessment (TAE40116).
+All prospective trainers and assessors whether permanent staff or contract, are required to produce a Curriculum Vitae showing current industry experience and vocational competency in the area they will be training/assessing as well as academic transcripts including the Certificate IV Training and Assessment (TAE40116) or equivalent.

-Trainers will not be remunerated until they have produced sufficient evidence of their qualifications as a condition of their contract.
+Trainers will not be engaged until they have produced sufficient evidence of their qualifications as a condition of their contract.

 The processes used to validate assessment activity in the College’s courses are: